Cover of Finnegans Wake

 GBM Assessment (Score: 8/10)

 Inspired by Giambattista Vico's theory of cyclical history, Finnegans Wake reimagines the entirety of human experience as a single night's dream, looping endlessly from its final sentence back to its opening fragment.
-The work has engaged some of the most adventurous minds in literary theory and philosophy, notably Jacques Derrida, and remains a cornerstone of experimental literature.
+The work has engaged some of the most adventurous minds in literary theory and philosophy, notably Jacques Derrida, and remains a basis of experimental literature.

 Europe on the Brink, 1937-1939